-The Best Landscapes by the Best Landscapers of San Fernando Valley, West LA, Torrance, West Lake, Pasadena and Other Surrounding Areas within Los Angeles County.
+The Best Landscapes by the Best Landscapers of San Fernando Valley, West LA, Torrance, West Lake, Pasadena and Other Surrounding Areas within Los Angeles County.818 209 4967

-We are the one and only C27 Landscape Contractor, in the entire United States of America – not just the 31st state to join the Union, California, and more specifically and especially Los Angeles County and/or Orange County, to publish on their website what we charge based on square footage rather than whether or not your particular zip code is more effluent or not!
+We are the one and only C27 Landscape Contractor, that I am aware of, in the entire United States of America, let alone Los Angeles County and/or Orange County, to publish on their website what we charge based on square footage rather than whether or not your particular zip code is more effluent or not!
 (Oh!
 Nice house, nicer car than mine, Oh!
 Your kids are wearing Private School Uniforms, hmmm!)
 After all a square foot of area in Beverly Hills isn’t much different than a square foot of soil in Inglewood, so why should it cost more or any less based souly on zip code?

 We are one of the very few Landscape Contractors to commit in writing that we first pick axe the area by hand with a hand held pick axe, to a depth of 6 – 8 inches deep, before we use the RotoTiller Machine and Till and Aerate the soil 6 – 8 inches deep, all the while we are raking and removing unwanted roots from the previous lawn and weeds.
 We are also one of the very few Landscapers that amend your soil with this much compost, or any compost at all.
 We show you how we calculate the volume necessary in order to bring enough all natural organically hot composted none smelly compost to be able to then spread this organic compost 3 inches deep, but then RotoTill it again to mix and blend and suspend the compost all throughout that 6 – 8 inch Top Soil / Root Zone layer where it is of use to your lawn or vegetable garden or flower garden, pretty much any plants even xeroscapes or drought tolerant native plants.
 If the goal is to go drought tolerant doesn’t it just make sense to address the foundation, the soil?
 And make the soil itself able to absorb and retain any water given and make that water more available to those type or any other types of plants?